daoquan1002/GPSU-Uninstaller/README.md

 - Due to the recent August (and above) patch of the Google Play system update, Zygisk's rules are broken, making it unable to enable or not working properly
 - Other cases may be due to incompatible roms which also lead to hardware errors such as camera, mic,...

+# What will be removed?
+(See details in action.sh file)

 # Requirements
 - Only for root using Magisk/KernelSU/APatch